tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-sql-server-auditing-looking-back.md

 ```
 This is currently very basic, and I included some comments into the scripts to give you an overview of what is going on.

 For one of the audits used in demoing the SQL Server Auditing feature, I pulled all the information into a table.
 As per the sys.fn\_get\_audit\_file we can return the same results from the table.
-In the following example I&#8217;m using sys.dm\_audit_actions to join to the table to make the information more clear:
+In the following example I'm using sys.dm\_audit_actions to join to the table to make the information more clear:

 sql
 USE AuditingLogs ;